nikulram/Advanced-Autonomous-Drone-Navigation-System/docs/Future_Enhancements.md

 ### Reasons for Current State

 Due to time and resource constraints, I have not yet trained models or integrated these algorithms fully into the operational system.
 The current focus has been on establishing a strong foundational framework and simulating basic functionalities.
+(NOTE : FUTURE UPDATES WILL POSSIBLY BE GIVEN IN THIS FILE)

+### References

+Hart, P.E., Nilsson, N.J., Raphael, B. (1968).
+"A Formal Basis for the Heuristic Determination of Minimum Cost Paths".
+IEEE Transactions on Systems Science and Cybernetics.

+Dijkstra, E.W.
+(1959).
+"A Note on Two Problems in Connexion with Graphs".
+Numerische Mathematik